 Just how much can you save in a Defined Benefit Plan?
 What factors impact this amount?
 We’ll cover these answers in today’s post.

-The Defined Benefit Plan limit may be adjusted for a number of factors.
-These factors include age of payment, compensation history and length of service.
+The Defined Benefit Plan limit may be adjusted for several factors.
+These factors include the age of payment, compensation history, and length of service.
 The year of distribution also matters because the Defined Benefit limit is generally indexed for inflation.
 We’ll discuss each of these items in more detail.

 How much you can save in a Defined Benefit Plan depends on the age when payment is received.
-For example, if payment is made prior to age 62, the limit is reduced.
+For example, if payment is made before age 62, the limit is reduced.
 The idea is that because assets are expected to grow over time, a balance paid and rolled over at an earlier age is more valuable than a balance paid and rolled over at age 62.
 The earlier the age, the steeper the reduction.
-For example, for someone who receives payment at age 50, the single sum 2020 payout limit is approximately $1.6 million.
+For example, for someone who receives payment at age 50, the single sum 2024 payout limit is approximately $1.9 million.

 The compensation-based Defined Benefit limit uses a 3-year compensation average.
-For a 2020 payout, if this compensation average is less than $230,000, a commensurate adjustment is made.
-As an example, if the 3-year compensation average is $115,000 (half of $230,000), then the compensation-based payout limit would be half of the $2.9 million.
+For a 2024 payout, if this compensation average is less than $275,000, a commensurate adjustment may be made.
+As an example, if the 3-year compensation average is $137,500 (half of $275,000), then the compensation-based payout limit would be half of the $3.5 million for a 62-year-old.

 We will discuss how actuarial present values are calculated in a future post.
 For now, it’s sufficient to say that the lump sum value is a function of the interest rate and mortality table used, both of which are prescribed in Defined Benefit Plan regulations.
 Additionally, the Defined Benefit Plan Document defines the interest rate and mortality table used for this purpose.
 The actuarial present value is calculated using both sets of assumptions.
 The final DB Plan lump sum limit uses the smaller of the two amounts.

-As discussed, this amount may be adjusted based on a number of factors.
+As discussed, this amount may be adjusted based on several factors.
 While the explanation of these factors has been simplified, you now should have a better understanding of how much you can save in a Defined Benefit Plan.

 Regardless, Defined Benefit Plans provide significant potential for business owners who want to reduce their taxes and save quickly for retirement.